Find your perfect hike. Book a call with Anna

 Up to 15 km (9.5 miles), 6 hours hiking +/-300 m (1,000 ft)

 Tongariro National Park is the oldest National Park in New Zealand and the fourth oldest in the world.
 In 1993, the park became a UNESCO mixed cultural and natural World Heritage Site.
-Although many hikers walk the busy one-day Tongariro Alpine Crossing, few explore the more remote and drier east side of this volcanic range.
-Enjoy our secret side trips and short cuts but rest assured we will hike the famous Tongariro Alpine Crossing, considered one of the world’s finest day walks, but at a less busy time of the day whenever possible.
+Most visitors experience the famous Tongariro Alpine Crossing, but few explore the more remote and drier east side of this remarkable volcanic landscape as we do.
+(Occasionally we hike the Tongariro Northern Circuit in reverse)

 Accommodation

 Waihohonu Hut is a modern 28-bunk Department of Conservation hut located on the Tongariro Northern Circuit Great Walk.
-Facilities are basic but comfortable, with bunk beds, mattresses, wood stove, common room, and toilets.
+Facilities are basic but comfortable, with bunk beds, mattresses, wood stove, common room and toilets.
+We often camp at the adjacent campsite but use the hut facilities.

 DAY 6